DevNomi29/skills-introduction-to-github/Profile.md

-Welcome to My Giothub Profile!
+Welcome to My Github Profile!
+There is a confusion in editing and merging branches